dokku/dokku-solr/README.md

 # you can also specify custom environment
 # variables to start the solr service
-# in semi-colon separated forma
+# in semi-colon separated form
 export SOLR_CUSTOM_ENV="USER=alpha;HOST=beta"
 dokku solr:create lolipop